xapian/xapian-docsprint/advanced/admin_notes.rst

 backups and optimising performance.
 It may also be useful introductory reading for Xapian application developers.

-The document is up-to-date for Xapian version 1.4.20.
+The document is up-to-date for Xapian version 2.0.0.

 Databases
 =========

 Xapian databases hold all the information needed to perform searches in a set of tables.
-The default database backend for the 1.4 release series is called `glass`.
-The default backend for the 1.2 release series was called `chert`, and this is also supported by 1.4.
+The default database backend for the 1.4 and 2.0 release series is called `glass`.

+The default backend for the 1.2 release series was called `chert`, and this is also supported by 1.4 but not 2.0.

 Glass Backend
 -------------